In This Section

 We strive to impart the leading-edge knowledge and skills that make a meaningful impact on patient care.
 Through innovative teaching, we prepare you to work in a variety of medical and community settings and become a leader in this flourishing field.

 We understand that different students have different goals and work on different timelines.
-That’s why we offer four different OT programs, including one of the only accelerated pathways to a clinical Doctorate of Occupational Therapy in the country.
+That’s why we offer three different OT programs, including one of the only accelerated pathways to a clinical Doctorate of Occupational Therapy in the country.

 Earn a BS in health sciences after 3½ years and a DrOT after an additional 2½ years.